 4. Find A Theme

 Congratulations!
-You now have the fundamental machinery of a great website!
+You now have the bones of a great website.
+Now we need to add some flesh.

-The theme is the design, the look and feel, sometimes called the “skin”, of your website.
-What’s brilliant about WordPress is that you can update the theme over time, but the content remains.
+You can update the theme any time, without your content being affected.
 I’ve changed themes twice on OrnaRoss.com but all my blog posts since 2008 are there.

 You can find an up to date selection of great free themes here

-And if you’d like to spend some money, you can buy beautiful themes at StudioPress.
-There, you can get a premium theme with SEO (search engine optimization) and mobile compatibility (see below) for under US$100.
+If you’d like to invest some money, you can buy beautiful themes at StudioPress.
+There, a premium theme with SEO (search engine optimization) and mobile compatibility (see below) can be had for under US$100.

 5) Choose Your Theme